Dynamic robust duality in utility maximization: Robust duality

-\begin{proposition}[Robust dual problem and its associated constrained FBSDE.]
-A pair $(\tth, \tmu) \in \Lambda$ is a solution of the robust dual problem \eqref{eq5.12}-\eqref{eq5.13} if and only the solution $G(t)$, $(p_2, q_2, r_2)$ of the FBSDE consisting of the FSDE \eqref{eq5.14} and the BSDE satisfies
+and $V$ is the convex conjugate function of $U$, as in Section \ref{sec1}. \end{definition} \begin{proposition}[Robust dual problem and its associated constrained FBSDE.]
+A pair $(\tth, \tmu) \in \Lambda$ is a solution of the robust dual problem \eqref{eq5.12}-\eqref{eq5.13} if and only the solution $G(t)$, $(p_2, q_2, r_2)$ of the FBSDE consisting of the FSDE \eqref{eq5.14} and the BSDE